Group of tourists at the marvelous Inca citadel of Machu Picchu

 Panoramic photo of the archaeological site of Machu Pichu

-A couple of tourists in the citadel of Machu Picchu
+A couple of tourists admiring the magnificent Inca citadel of Machu Picchu on a beautiful day.

 Today we arrive at the long-awaited finale of our trek, one of the New 7 Wonders of the World and a UNESCO World Heritage Site – Machu Picchu!
 We will wake up early after a refreshing night at our hostel to beat the crowds to the top of Machu Picchu and enjoy its serenity in the soft morning light.
 The Machu Picchu entrance check point is open from 06:00 AM until 17:00 PM.
 We will hike up to Machu Picchu (a bus ride is optional and included if you do not want to walk) and enter the hidden Royal Citadel of the Incas.